Dão (footballer)

 Dannyu Francisco dos Santos (born 28 October 1984), commonly known as Dão, is a Brazilian football defender who currently plays for Barra Futebol Clube.

 Career

 Dão began his professional career with Recife, before making moves to CRB and Mirassol.
 In 2009, he joined Guarani where he made 22 appearances before leaving Brazil for the first time to join Slovakian club Spartak Trnava in summer 2010.
-He returned to his homeland a year later, without playing for Trnava, to sign for Botafogo.
-He failed to register an appearance for Botafogo before signing for Red Bull Brasil, he again didn't make an appearance.
+He returned to his homeland a year later, without having played for Trnava, to sign with Botafogo.
+He failed to register an appearance for Botafogo before signing with Red Bull Brasil, he again did not make an appearance.